Indirect Tax Risks for Travel Agents and OTAs

 Relying on reverse charge: Reverse charge only works if the buyer is correctly classified as a business and the service qualifies.
 Hotels and excursions usually don’t.
 Misclassification leaves you with unrecoverable VAT.

-Commissions: Some foreign hotels and DMCs deduct VAT at source from commissions, reducing what you’re paid.
-Without a local VAT number, there’s no way to reclaim it.
+Commissions: Some foreign hotels and DMCs may deduct VAT at source from commissions, reducing what you’re paid.
+Without a local VAT number, there may be no way to reclaim it.
+Note 1

 Europe’s special rules: TOMS and the Package Travel Directive

 Europe adds another layer of complexity with the Tour Operators Margin Scheme (TOMS).
 Under TOMS, VAT is calculated on your margin, not total sales.
-Input VAT on those costs is often not recoverable.
+Input VAT on those costs may often not recoverable.
 This catches out new entrants who assume VAT is neutral.
+TOMS applies exclusively to EU-established tour operators and agents reselling travel within the EU; non-EU entities are generally excluded and must instead register for VAT in each relevant member state, charging full VAT on supplies rather than margins.
+This creates a competitive disadvantage for non-EU operators, as noted in ongoing EU consultations for reform.

 The EU Package Travel Directive also matters.
-It requires bundled services to be treated as a single package, which can shift a sale from B2B to B2C.
+It may require bundled services to be treated as a single package, which can shift a sale from B2B to B2C.
 Authorities increasingly look at substance over form - if you set pricing and take risk, you may be treated as the supplier regardless of what your contract says.
+The Directive (2015/2302) defines "packages" for consumer protection and organizer liability but does not directly dictate VAT classifications like B2B vs. B2C shifts; it indirectly influences VAT treatment by emphasizing substance (e.g., who bears risk and sets terms) over contractual form, potentially reclassifying agents as principals for tax purposes in audits.
+However, VAT classification remains governed by the VAT Directive, not PTD, and recent 2025 amendments focus more on traveler protections than tax implication

 Why this matters for profitability

-VAT rates across Europe range from 20% to 27%.
+VAT rates across Europe range from 17% to 27% (with several around 18/19/20%).
 If you misclassify or fail to register, it might be a compliance problem a lost margin.
 Many DMCs and OTAs only discover this after an audit, when it’s too late to fix.

 What you can do about it